shahzadhuq/modernization-decomposing-monolith/modernization-patterns/1-strangler-fig-pattern.md

 Strangler Fig pattern involves three primary steps:

-1. First, identify subset of the monolith components to modernize.
+1. First, identify subset of the monolith components to modernize; ones with minimal to no incoming dependencies.
-1. Second, modernize these components.
-Example, port as is or re-write the functionality.
+1. Second, perform the modernization: 1/ port the functionality as is or re-write it and 2/ validate the functional behavior.
-1. Third, reroute traffic for these components, from monolith to the modernized versions.
+1. Third, slowly reroute traffic for these components, from monolith to the modernized version.

   ![Strangler Fig Pattern](../diagrams/strangler-fig-pattern.png)